judah-caruso/doc/readme.markdown

     \. %d - 0 digit padded day (ex.
 4)

 \.
 Options \posts:
-    \. %u - Canonical 'url' of post (can be used as link)
+    \. %u - Canonical 'url' of post (can be used as a link)
     \. %t - Title of post
 ```

 ## Closing

-To see how the generator is actually used in practice, check out the [repository for my website](https://github.com/judah-caruso/judah-caruso.github.io).
+To see how the generator is used in practice, check out the [repository for my website](https://github.com/judah-caruso/judah-caruso.github.io).

 ## License